marcbellocchio/pyAudioFYTB/README.md

 # pyAudioFYTB
 from a list of song to audio files on disk.
-The objective is to transform a shopping list of songs in text to a directory of audio files (mp3, ogg, ....) on disk.
+The objective is to transform a shopping list of songs (text format) to a directory of audio files (mp3, ogg, ....) on disk.

 # overall processing
 1. read the input text file